joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 ![](/uploads/imspayroll_avdpublishedapp.png)

-One noticeable difference we found in our testing - was that it opened for us and other users using our and their accounts.
+One noticeable difference we found in our testing - was that it opened for us and other users using different accounts.

 After some discovery, we discovered that the user had gone to another branch office site and used a different monitor setup, and IMS Payroll was out of drawing range.
 Usually, windows would be able to snap this back into view; however, after comparing the registry keys for our user vs the user who had the issue, we discovered that IMS Payroll sets the location in the user registry.